Relintai/pandemonium_engine_docs/04_modules/08_terraman_2d.md

 So I ended up creating this.
 Everything works the same as in voxelman, but the apis have been simplified to make UX a bit better.

-This is an engine module!
-Which means that you will need to compile it into Pandemonium!
-[See the compiling section here.](#compiling)

-You can grab pre-built binaries (even editor + export templates) from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo.

-## Pandemonium Version Support

-3.2 - Will likely work, probably needs changes by now.
-(TODO check.)\
-3.3 - Will more likely work, might need smaller changes by now.
-(TODO check.)\
-3.4 - Should work without any issues.
-(TODO check.)\
-3.x - Works.\
-4.0 - Have been fixing support from time to time.
-Currently it won't build.
-Mostly done with the fix though.

 ## Optional Dependencies

 `https://github.com/Relintai/thread_pool`: Threaded chunk generation.
 Without this terraman is single threaded! \